-(exclude CSR projects; this has to be business operations) For the year 2020, Vitarich continued to conduct a Veterinary Medical Mission nationwide - in and near the areas where it operates.
-This program contributes to raising awareness, job and livelihood creation, sharing of water resource to the community, and in generating business taxes in the locality.
-However, due to the COVID-19 related protocols, the same was done from house-to-house.
-Thus, there were only few missions conducted.
-Farmers more than 65 years old.
-Z Aside from its contributions, there is no collective or individual right that has been identified as a concern in the community.
-To increase its contributions to employees, business partners, and the community, Vitarich commits to maintain and improve its communications with the community.
-As part of its poultry operations, the company also conducts pocket seminars on Animal Raising & Management nationwide - in and near the areas where it operates.
-These seminars contribute not only to raising awareness on how to properly raise and manage poultry and livestock but also in job and livelihood creation and in the growth of poultry and hog raisers in the area.
-Farmers more than 65 years old.
+(exclude CSR projects; this has to be business operations) continued to Veterinary Monationwide - in areas where it program contri awareness, job creation, shar resource to thand in gener taxes in the local due to the CO protocols, the strom house-to 2020, Vitarich conduct a edical Mission n and near the operates.
+This butes to raising and livelihooding of water ne community, ating business cality.
+However, DVID-19 related same was done othouse.
+Thus, by few missions Farmers more than 65 years old.
+N Aside from its contributions, there is no collective or individual right that has been identified as a concern in the community.
+To increase its contributions to employees, business partners, and the community, Vitarich commits to maintain and improve its communications with the community. conducts pocked Animal Raising nationwide - in areas where it of seminars contrator raising award to properly raise poultry and live in job and live e company also et seminars on & Management on and near the operates.
+These ribute not only reness on how see and manage estock but also lihood creation with of poultry Farmers more than 65 years old.
 N The company's poultry operations - Broiler Contract Growing, Broiler Breeder Contract to Buy (Hatching Eggs & Day Old Chicks), and It conducts these operations nationwide, particularly in Central Luzon, Bicol, Iloilo/Western Visayas, Cagayan De Oro / Iligan, Davao Del Sur/ Del Norte / City / Farmers from the country side N Apart from its positive impacts like job and livelihood creation, empowerment of farmers and increase in local business taxes in the community, these business operations unfortunately To mitigate the concerns and at the same ensure the continued positive contributions to the community, Vitarich practices a Comprehensive & Holistic Pest Control & Pollution Management, employs Farm